huynhv/aircomp_estimation/README.md

 - To generate the overlayed results for AC-NAE and AC-CWE, run the plot_nae_cwe_same_plot.m file after generating the results.
 The plots will be generated and saved to the path specified in "folder_path".
+- Run nae_variance.m to generate the ablation study plot for the upper bound of the NAE variance.
+- Run plot_perfect_and_imperfect_tpi.m to generate the overlayed ablation study plots for imperfect clock synchronization.